top of page

 Sessions are available in person in the Palatine & Wheaton, IL areas and via Zoom

-I also have training in guiding retreatants through the Ignatian Spiritual Exercises, if you are needing a Spiritual Director while doing the retreat exercises.
+I also have training in companioning retreatants through the Ignatian Spiritual Exercises, if you are needing a Spiritual Director while doing the retreat exercises.

 How Does Spiritual Direction differ from other helping roles?